dooman87/kolibri/README.md

         t.Errorf("Expected [%d] id but got [%d]", 1, data.Id)
     }
     if data.Squirell == nil {
-        t.Errorf("Expected squirell to not be nil", "Jack", data.SquirellName) }
+        t.Errorf("Expected squirell to not be nil")
+    }
 ```